JasonWong97/starter-hugo-academic/content/home/experience.md

         * Improved the performance and user experience of the Web Application through asynchronous programming and UI logic optimization, etc. Reduced waiting time by 70%.

+        * Integrated HDR conversion steps into the current architecture.

-        * Introduced AWS CloudFormation to orchestrate the setup of different AWS resources such as S3, DynamoDB, Lambda, Batch, EC2, ECR, ECS, EventBridge, SQS, IAM, etc.
+        * Introduced AWS CloudFormation to orchestrate the setup of different AWS resources such as S3, DynamoDB, Lambda, Batch, EventBridge, SQS, etc.

   - title: Software Engineer Intern
     company: Nokia